9beach/pubgen/README.md

 # See http://idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.3
 #
 # All the file paths in manifest ought to be relative to yaml's path and in the
-# same or sub-directory of yaml.
+# same or sub-directory of yaml file.
 Say yaml's path is /book/a.yaml.
 # - a/b/c.html                # good. in the sub-directory
 # - d.jpg                     # good. in the same directory
 # - ./e.jpg                   # good. in the same directory